 Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al 2008).
 A mass-specific quantity (e.g. mass-specific flux is flow divided by mass of the system) is independent of the extent of non-interacting homogenous subsystems.
-Tissue specific quantities are a of fundamental interest in comparative mitochondrial physiology.
+Tissue specific quantities are of fundamental interest in comparative mitochondrial physiology, where specific refers to the type rather than mass of the tissue.
 The term specific, therefore, must be clarified further, such that tissue mass-specific (e.g. muscle mass-specific) quantities are defined.